Dynamics365/dynamics365.github.io/_posts/2020-04-05-Azure-Storage-Emulator-Port-conflict-with-existing-application.md

 ![Image]({{site.url}}/assets/imagesposts/Azure-Storage-Emulator-Port-conflict-with-existing-application-1.png){:.border}

-Port conflict with existing application{:.error}
+Port conflict with existing application
+{:.error}

 ## Reason

 By default, Azure storage emulator is using port number 10000, 10001, 10002 for Blob, Queue and Table services respectively.
-And there is a progress/system takes those port already, so you are not able to start its service.
+And there is a progress/system takes those ports already, so you are not able to start its service.
 We can simply use this command in CMD to see which one has conflict

 ```netstat -p tcp -ano | findstr :10001```